Bystré (Svitavy District): Geography

 Bystré is located about 16 km southwest of Svitavy and 48 km north of Brno.
 It lies in the Upper Svratka Highlands.
+The highest point is at 729 m above sea level.
+The Křetínka River flows through the eastern part of the municipal territory, through the village of Hamry.

 History

 The first written mention of Bystré is from 1200 in the chronicle written by Wenceslaus Hajek, where it is written about Bystré in the year 1021 or 1098.
 The chronicle is not considered a credible source, however archaeological excavations show that Bystré did exist already in the 11th century.

 Until 1213, Bystré was owned by the Mokrošínský family, who extended the settlement and had built a square shaped as a horseshoe.
-Since 1213 the village belonged to Svojanov manor, later owned by Zavis of Falkenstein.
+From 1213, the village belonged to the Svojanov estate, later owned by Záviš of Falkenstein.
 After his death, Bystré became a property of the royal chamber.
-Bystré received the town rights during the reign of Charles IV.
+Bystré received the town rights during the reign of King Charles IV.

-In the 15th century, it became property of Svojanovský of Boskovice family.
+In the 15th century, it became property of the Svojanovský of Boskovice family.
 In 1507, the town gained a number of privileges, such as toll collection right and the right for a weekly market.
 Sometime during the 16th century, a small hunting fortress was built.
 Jan Bezdružický of Kolowrat became the town owner in the 1580s.
-In 1586–1590 he had built a new Renaissance castle.
+In 1586–1590, he had built a new Renaissance castle.
 Jan died in 1604 and was buried in a tomb in the local church.

 The following owners, lords of Martinice, started mining of iron ore in Hamry (currently a part of the municipality of Bystré).
 During the Thirty Years' War the town was devastated.
-Janu Pavel of Valderode bought the manor of Bystré in 1686.
-In 1707 the manor was sold again, this time in an auction to the count of Liechtenstein who exchanged it with Jakub Hanibal, the count of Hohenems, in 1710.
+Jan Pavel of Walderode bought the Bystré estate in 1686.
+In 1707, the estate was sold again, this time in an auction to the count of Liechtenstein who exchanged it with Jakub Hanibal, the Count of Hohenems, in 1710.
 Jakub Hanibal had built the town hall.
-During the rule of his son, Franz Rudolph, the construction of a new church started and spa Balda was founded in the neighborhood.
-As the counts of Hohenems died out in 1869, Bystré manor was passed to Emperor Franz Joseph I who owned it until the establishment of Czechoslovakia in 1918.
+During the rule of his son, Franz Rudolph, the construction of a new church started and spa Balda was founded in the neighbourhood.
+As the Counts of Hohenems died out in 1869, the Bystré estate was passed to Emperor Franz Joseph I who owned it until the establishment of Czechoslovakia in 1918.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.